 "Julian Lewis has a formidable reputation in the field of defence and disarmament.
 He led the challenge to dangerous unilateralism in the Eighties, and was proved right on this crucial issue.
 Julian is held in very high regard by defence experts and has brought this real experience and expertise to my Front Bench team."

-For Julian's February 2011 exchange with the Prime Minister on Trident renewal and Continuous At-Sea Deterrence, click here.
+For Julian's February 2011 exchange with Prime Minister David Cameron on Trident renewal and Continuous At-Sea Deterrence, click here.

 * * * *